§ 146-29.2. Lease or interest in real property for communication purposes.

 (2) Installing and operating equipment on towers, buildings, or ground area owned or leased by the State.

-(b1) The State shall allow the collocation, installation, and operation of equipment by a broadband provider on any existing structure owned by the State and shall lease real property, or grant an easement or license with an interest in real property, for the purposes of construction and placement of broadband infrastructure on State land.
+(b1) (Effective January 1, 2025) The State shall allow the collocation, installation, and operation of equipment by a broadband provider on any existing structure owned by the State and shall lease real property, or grant an easement or license with an interest in real property, for the purposes of construction and placement of broadband infrastructure on State land.
 A disposition entered into pursuant to this subsection is voidable by the Governor and Council of State for specific reasons or causes that shall be cited.

 (c) New towers constructed on State land shall be designed for collocation.
 The State shall sublease for collocation purposes space on any tower or ground area leased by the State, if allowed under the terms of the lease.
 The State shall adopt standard terms and conditions for applications to lease, easements, or other conveyances of an interest in real property for communication purposes and the deployment of broadband.